 As miso is a probiotic, heating it will kill off the lactic acid bacteria (AKA the “good bacteria”).
 But does that mean cooked miso is depleted of its nutritional benefits?

 Not quite.
-First of all, the Japanese do not treat miso as merely a source of probiotics, instead we use it more as an ingredient and flavoring agent.
+First, the Japanese do not treat miso as merely a source of probiotics.
+Instead, we use it more as an ingredient and flavoring agent.
 Think miso soup and marinades for meat and fish, which gets cooked.
-As mentioned above, miso soup is chock full of protein, fiber and minerals, which are unaffected with heat.
+As mentioned above, miso soup is chock full of protein, fiber, and minerals unaffected by heat.
 For gut health, the Japanese rely on other sources such as tsukemono, natto and non-Japanese foods such as yogurt, cheese, and kimchi (thanks to the K-Pop boom, kimchi is widely available that you can find it at any supermarket or convenience store).

-To avoid cooking off the lactic acid when making miso soup, you can make sure to turn off the heat and cool the pot until 50C/122F – 70C/158F (the probiotics will die above 70C/158F).
-But most Japanese people don’t take an exact temperature reading, and just turn off the heat when adding miso to the pot.
+To avoid cooking off the lactic acid when making miso soup, you can make sure to turn off the heat and cool the pot until 120°F-158°F (50C°-70°C) (the probiotics will die above 158°F/70°C).
+But most Japanese people don’t take an exact temperature reading and turn off the heat when adding miso to the pot.

 Unfortunately, scorching hot miso soup is pretty rampant, especially in restaurants.
-But it should be understood that maintaining low temperature miso soup could lead to food safety issues.
-So to reap the probiotic benefits of miso, use it in salad dressing, dipping sauces or eat it plain!
+However, it should be understood that maintaining low-temperature soup could lead to food safety issues.
+So, to reap the probiotic benefits, use it in salad dressing, dipping sauces, or eat it plain!

 Substitute for Miso Paste

-In terms of overall composition, taste and health benefits, there is truly no good substitute for miso.
-There are fermented pastes from other Asian countries, but the ingredients and culinary uses vastly differ.
+In terms of overall composition, taste, and health benefits, there is truly no good substitute for miso.
+Fermented pastes are from other Asian countries, but the ingredients and culinary uses vastly differ.

-Some western websites suggest soy sauce or tahini (sesame paste) as substitute.
-However, these alternatives should be considered as last resorts if miso is used in a very small amount as a flavoring booster.
-Otherwise, they really don’t match the pure flavor and benefits of miso at all.
+Some Western websites suggest soy sauce or tahini (sesame paste) as a substitute.
+However, these alternatives should be considered a last resort if used minimally as a flavoring booster.
+Otherwise, they don’t match miso’s pure flavor and benefits.

-Perhaps the most similar ingredient to miso is doenjang (된장), fermented Korean soybean paste.
+Perhaps the most similar ingredient is doenjang (된장), fermented Korean soybean paste.
 It’s like a cousin to miso.
-The difference between the two is that doenjang is made with soybeans and salt only, without the koji starter.
+The difference is that doenjang is made with soybeans and salt, without the koji starter.
 The resulting flavor profile is sharper and stronger.
-The culinary uses differ, where doenjang complements the hearty chili spiced Korean cuisine.
-Korean miso soup is called doenjang guk, which may have garlic or gochujang in addition.
+The culinary uses differ, where doenjang complements the hearty chili-spiced Korean cuisine.
+Korean miso soup is called doenjang guk, which may also have garlic or gochujang.

 You could substitute doenjang for miso in a pinch, but as mentioned above, it is generally not recommended.